 Before the times of being used as a defensive midfield substitute for Sunderland, Dwight Yorke was known as one of the most clinical goal scorers in the Premier League and rightfully one of the most successful Trinidad and Tobago internationals to ever play the game.

-Nicolas Anelka, for me, was a very underrated striker and in my opinion, should be mentioned amongst some of the best strikers in the game during his peak.
+Nicolas Anelka, for me, was a very underrated striker and in my opinion, should be mentioned amongst some of the best strikers in the Premier League during his prime.
 The Frenchman saw a host of different clubs and eventually accumulated a total cost in transfers of just under £90 million, which at the time was an extortionate figure in soccer!

 His most memorable moments in the game was playing for the likes of PSG, Arsenal, Chelsea, Liverpool, Manchester City, and Real Madrid.
 Additionally, he was the first person to ever score a hat-trick in the Premier League, FA Cup, and Champions League too!